Cherry, Coconut, and Pistachio Puff Pastry Christmas Dessert

 Christmas is the favourite time of year for our household and this cherry, coconut, and pistachio puff pastry Christmas dessert is one of our all time favourite treats.
 We make it for gatherings of all sizes and everyone seems to enjoy it.
 It’s so easy to make and is so delicious that everyone asks for the recipe.
 So, here we are.
 Let’s all enjoy this simple delicious treat during this festive season.

-Ingredients for Cherry and Pistachio Christmas Dessert
+Ingredients for Cherry and Pistachio Christmas Tree

 Four main ingredients will get you one of the simplest, yet absolutely loved desserts / snacks for the season.